rana/usps-addresses-sdk/GENERATE.md

-# USPS OAuth SDK in Rust
+# USPS Addresses SDK in Rust

 Based on the USPS OpenAPI specification.